department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply.md

 <h4 itemprop="name">Ready to apply?</h4>
 <div itemprop="itemListElement">
 If any of these apply to you, then you’ll file your disability claim on eBenefits:
-* This is the first time I’m filing a disability claim, **or**
+- This is the first time I’m filing a disability claim, **or**
-* I have a new condition to add to my already rated disability claim, **or**
+- I have a new condition to add to my already rated disability claim, **or**
-* I have both a new and worsening condition to add to my already rated disability claim.
+- I have both a new and worsening condition to add to my already rated disability claim.

 <a class="usa-button-primary va-button-primary" href="https://www.ebenefits.va.gov/ebenefits/about/feature?feature=disability-compensation">Go to eBenefits to Apply</a>

 If you have a worsening condition to add to your rated disability claim, then you'll file your claim using the online application.

-<a class="usa-button-primary va-button-primary" href="/disability-benefits">Go to the Disability Compensation Application</a>
+<a class="usa-button-primary va-button-primary" href="/disability-benefits/URL">Apply for Disability Compensation</a>

 </div>